GDhasade/SalaryPredictionProject/README.md

 - In both sheets, JobID is common column.
 - Import both files and merge them into one single dataframe with reference to jobID.

+### Data Understanding
+- JOB TYPE - Janitor, Manager, CEO, CFO etc.
+- DEGREE - High school, College, Master's etc.
+- MAJOR - Physics, Biology, Maths etc.
+- INDUSTRY - Health, Finance, Oil etc.
+- YEARS_OF_EXPERIENCE - Candidate experience in years
+- MILES_FROM_METROLPOLIS - Distance from the metropolis
+- Every row(job) has a unique JOB_ID, there is a column, COMPANY_ID which is the company identifier.

 ### Clean Dataset - Observatios & Outcomes
 - There are zero rows negative values in all numeric columns.
 - Years of Experience can be zero for fresher also Miles From Metropolis can be zero who live in city.